misje/opencti-wazuh-connector/docs/source/alert_search.rst

    :attr:`~wazuh.config.Config.indicator_score_threshold`), sightings/incidents
    are not created.
 2. An indicator is later created with a relationship indicating that it is "based on" an observable.
-The enrichment of the indicator will run on the observable that it is based on, just as if the observable was enriched directly.
+The enrichment of the indicator will in turn run on the observable that it is based on, just as if the observable was enriched directly.
 The search will now produce events, because of the new indicator relationship.

 Even if the indicator and the relationship are created or imported into OpenCTI at the same time as the observable, this information is not available at the